Mahler on the Couch: Critical reception

-David DeWitt wrote in The New York Times: "The scenes with Karl Markovics, as Freud, are the lingering appeal of this artfully composed film, framed with aesthetic care and scored with Mahler's music..." and "For all its drama (and creative filmmaking), the crisis that Mahler describes plays out airy and rote.
+In a review for The New York Times, David DeWitt wrote: "The scenes with Karl Markovics, as Freud, are the lingering appeal of this artfully composed film, framed with aesthetic care and scored with Mahler's music..." and "For all its drama (and creative filmmaking), the crisis that Mahler describes plays out airy and rote.
 Mr. Silberschneider and Ms. Romaner are clearly strong actors, but a core spontaneity seems missing, and their emoting veers toward melodrama."

-Ty Burr, in a review for Boston.com, said: It's an over-stylized and overwrought affair, and intentionally so — any other approach probably wouldn't play fair to the music or these tempestuous lives...
+In a review for Boston.com, Ty Burr wrote: It's an over-stylized and overwrought affair, and intentionally so — any other approach probably wouldn't play fair to the music or these tempestuous lives...
 The problem ... is that it's really Alma's story, not Gustav's, and [the film's] framing sequences become a distraction.
 As portrayed alarmingly and well by Barbara Romaner, the character's not a great beauty but a seductive, destructive life force whose sexuality bursts the constraints of her time.

-Kirk Honeycutt wrote in The Hollywood Reporter: Mahler on the Couch ... manages to pose a serious, intimate study in obsessive jealousy while, like a gaga celebrity hunter, bumping into just about everybody who's anybody in Viennese society circa 1910...
+In a review for The Hollywood Reporter, Kirk Honeycutt wrote: Mahler on the Couch ... manages to pose a serious, intimate study in obsessive jealousy while, like a gaga celebrity hunter, bumping into just about everybody who's anybody in Viennese society circa 1910...
 The film's great gift, though, is Romaner...
 She fully inhabits the role of this complex personality whose passion for love and art collides with her role of wife and mother.

-Jeffrey Gantz, writing in the Boston Phoenix, commented on some of the discrepancies between the film and history, concluding: "Mahler on the Couch doesn't plumb any psychological depths.
+In a review for the Boston Phoenix, Jeffrey Gantz commented on some of the discrepancies between the film and history, concluding: "Mahler on the Couch doesn't plumb any psychological depths.
 It's a decent addition to the modest list of films about the composer, but no substitute for Mahler, Ken Russell's 1974 comic-strip classic."